Unidata/TdsConfig/README.md

    This script runs on Python 2.7 as well as >= 3.2.
    Note `<machine>/build.info` is used for this script.

-   The build and upload of config.zip files is automatically performed by Travis for all changes committed to the repository.
+   The build and upload of config.zip files is automatically performed by GitHub Actions for all changes committed to the repository.

-- config.zip hosted on [S3](http://unidata-tds.s3-website-us-east-1.amazonaws.com)
+- config.zip hosted on [Unidata Nexus](https://artifacts.unidata.ucar.edu/#browse/browse:downloads-tds-config)

 - to make changes to config files:
  - Edit files, e.g. `thredds/*`
  - Commit your changes
- - Push to GitHub
+ - Make a PR to get it reviewed and merged
  - Use the fetch.sh (wget) that is also generated, from the target machine